tgadeliya/ICLR2022/README.md

 What:
 - Using sparse matrix operation to effectively train NN
 - Proposed method based on butterfly matrices and simplification useful to train on modern hardware.

-Why:
+Why to read:
 - Learn about sparse model training
 - To faster training of GPT-2 and ViT

 #### [Linking Emergent and Natural Languages via Corpus Transfer](https://openreview.net/forum?id=49A1Y6tRhaq):
 What:
-- Analysis of EC and NL.
+- Analysis of EC and NL

-Why:
+Why to read:
 - Learn about emergent communication
 - just for fun